 When used medically, stimulants treat a variety of conditions, including obesity, ADHD, and occasionally depression.
 People who are addicted to the drugs risk serious complications, however.

 The following symptoms occur along with stimulant addiction, particularly in people addicted to cocaine:

 - Increase in blood pressure and heart rate: stimulants constrict the blood vessels in the body which leads to potentially dangerous conditions

 - Irregular breathing: after the initial rush from a stimulant, users may experience shortness of breath or uneven breathing patterns

 - Hyperactivity: when someone takes a stimulant, he becomes restless and hyperactive as the active ingredients in the drug increase the production of norepinephrine and dopamine in the brain

-People coming down from a simulant high also experience uncomfortable symptoms, according to a SAMHSA report on stimulants.
-They may feel restless, anxious and irritable.
+People coming down from a stimulant high also experience uncomfortable symptoms, according to a SAMHSA report on stimulants.
+They may feel restless, anxious, and irritable.
 Some people use opiates, such as heroin, to manage these uncomfortable symptoms.
 The combination of cocaine and heroin, for example, is a growing problem that makes a person’s addiction more severe and increases their risk of death from overdose.

 The Long-Term Effects of Addiction to Stimulants

 Long-term use of stimulants brings on even more serious symptoms.
 People who inject stimulants are more likely to contract HIV, hepatitis C or other blood-borne illnesses.
 According to the NIDA, even people who do not share needles or inject are at increased risk of infectious diseases because drug use makes them more likely to engage in risky behavior, such as unprotected sex.

 Stimulants also produce the following symptoms: